jiricodes/nss-cloud/docs/report.md

 - cetrificate

 ## 8 Evaluation.
-Methodology used for evaluating the system performance, and the key results (2 points)
+	Methodology used for evaluating the system performance, and the key results

 - latency, throughput / bandwidth?